roots/bud/packages/webpack-merged-manifest-plugin/README.md

 ## Overview

 When utilizing both `@roots/entrypoints-webpack-plugin` and `@roots/wordpress-externals-webpack-plugin` redundant manifests are generated.

 This plugin merges the dependencies arrays from `wordpress.json` into the `entrypoints.json` manifest.
 It then deletes `wordpress.json`.

 This plugin can be used separately from the Bud framework.

+## Really, three plugins?

+Yes, because:

+1. `entrypoints.json` has utility outside of WordPress ecosystem.
+2. `wordpress.json` has utility even if you prefer using the bog standard `manifest.json`.
+3. If using both plugins then you end up with three manifest artifacts, `entrypoints.json`, `manifest.json` and `wordpress.json`.
+This is unnecessary.

 ## Requirements